Skip to content

 Architecture file

-yg init creates .yggdrasil/yg-architecture.yaml with default node types.
+yg init creates .yggdrasil/yg-architecture.yaml with an empty node_types: {} and commented examples — types are defined per project.
 This file controls what types of nodes are allowed and can set default aspects per type.
-The defaults work out of the box — customize when you need to.
-The agent knows the schema and can modify this file on your behalf.
+You define the types your project needs; the agent knows the schema and can modify this file on your behalf.

 yaml